How to Avoid Some Common Mistakes

 Number three, with the Idea Statement.
 The challenge I see most often here is when people start to introduce the Change as the Idea.
 But the Idea, just like the Problem Statement, is also descriptive.
 It’s an opportunity for you to introduce an additional piece of information: a discovery, a realization, a value, a core belief, something that gets people to understand why the Problem is such a problem, but also that creates the understanding and agreement that’s necessary for them to say yes to the Change.

-The most common challenge I see with the Change statement (this is the fourth one), is that it is not specific enough.
+The most common mistakes I see with the Change statement (this is the fourth one), is that it is not specific enough.
 That people want to say, “Well, it’s these three things.”
 And that’s normal because those three things, whatever they might be, might be your Action, but they should all roll up into a big shift.
 And that shift should be the product of your Problem plus the Idea.
 So you’ve got a descriptive Problem Statement, a descriptive Idea Statement; your Change Statement should be a prescriptive change in approach that builds on the Problem and the Idea.

 So, to the extent that you can, chunk that information in your Action Steps.
 Chunk it based on a process: “We need to do step A, step B, step C.” Or you can chunk it based on criteria: “In order to have this change happen, we need to make sure that these three things are in place.”
 Or you can chunk it based on categories: “We need to make this change in these three areas, locally, globally, personally.”